OpenDSA/OpenDSA/RST/en/Glossary.rst

       Only the :term:`leaf nodes <leaf node>` store a reference to the actual data records.

+   B$^*$-tree
+      A variant on the :term:`B$^+$-tree`.
+      The :math:`\mathrm{B}^*` tree is identical to the :math:`\mathrm{B}^+` tree, except for the rules used to split and merge nodes.
+      Instead of splitting a node in half when it overflows, the :math:`\mathrm{B}^*` tree
+      gives some records to its neighboring sibling, if possible.
+      If the sibling is also full, then these two nodes split into three.
+      Similarly, when a node underflows, it is combined with its two siblings, and the total reduced to two nodes.
+      Thus, the nodes are always at least two thirds full.

    B-tree
+      :to-term: 2-3 tree graph :label: variant
+      :to-term: B$^+$-tree :label: variant
+      :to-term: B$^*$-tree :label: variant

       A method for :term:`indexing` a large collection of records.
       A B-tree is a :term:`balanced tree` that typically has high branching factor (commonly as much as 100